The Spanish are famous for their bizarre festivals. Here are just a few weird traditions you might come across at Christmas time in Spain.

 Multiple New Year's Eves

-Rock band Wizard may well have wished it could be Christmas every day, but in Spain it seems to be multiple New Year's Eve that they long for.
-They already have six occasions to celebrate it, with the earliest (or latest) taking place in August!
+Rock band Wizard may well have wished it could be Christmas every day, but in Spain, it seems to be multiple New Year's Eve that they long for.
+They already have six occasions to celebrate it, with the earliest (or latest, depending on how you look at it) taking place in August!
+That honor belongs to the Andalusian town of Berchules, which shifted its celebration to the summer after an accidental power outage cut their actual NYE celebrations short.
+The party was so popular that they now repeat the New Year's Eve celebration every August.

 Red Underwear Running

-In the village of La Font de la Figuera near Valencia, the local folk celebrate the arrival of a new year by stripping down to their underwear and running through the streets.
-One important point if you are going to join in next year - the underwear must be read.
+In the village of La Font de la Figuera near Valencia, locals celebrate the arrival of a new year by stripping down to their underwear and running through the streets.
+One important point if you are going to join in next year: the underwear must be red.

 Day of the Innocents

-Spain's version of April Fools Day, only it takes place on December 28.
-In days gone by, children used to go from door to door asking for sweets, much like our Halloween.
+The Day of the Innocents is Spain's version of April Fools Day, except it takes place on December 28.
+In days gone by, children used to go from door to door asking for sweets, much like on American Halloween.
 Bakers used to put salt in their cakes on this day to wind up the children.

-Most of this has now given way to more mundane activities like sticking paper cut-outs to peoples backs.
+Most of this has now given way to more mundane activities, like sticking paper cut-outs to people's backs and other silly practical jokes.

 Flour Throwing at the Els Enfarinats Festival

-The Day of the Innocents goes that bit more insane in Ibi, Valencia, where the inhabitants throw flour at each other to, erm, show how innocent they are, or something.
+The Day of the Innocents goes that bit more absurd in the town of Ibi, Valencia, where the inhabitants throw flour at each other for reasons that may have been lost to the mists of time.

 Grape Eating at the Stroke of Midnight

 If you're out in a public place in Spain on New Year's Eve, you will notice that everyone around you is carrying a handful of grapes.
-On the stroke of midnight, everyone will gobble them down - one for each gong of the bells.
-For each grape you get down, you will have a month's good luck in the coming year.
+At the stroke of midnight, everyone will gobble them down: one for each gong of the bells.
+For each grape you get down, you will have a month's good luck in the coming year, but Spain's not the only country that has a food tradition for New Year's luck!